Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 Notes:
 - One offense turn is any turn from the action bar in the top left corner of the screen.
 Selecting or discarding magnus does not count as such.
 - One defense turn is a combo of any length performed on an enemy, regardless of whether or not it's a relay combo.
-- Enemies also have offense boosts for every element, but only physical offense can change damage output on enemies.
+- Enemies also have offense boosts for every element, but only physical offense can affect damage output on enemies.
 This comes into play when attacking with Firedrake Regalia or Aetherdrake Regalia equipped.

 ![](https://i.imgur.com/3eDx2t5.png)